 • No API versioning management — can’t manage API version lifecycles, deprecation schedules, or consumer migration through MCP

-• Code Mode adoption is limited — Cloudflare pioneered it, but no other vendor has adopted the pattern despite its 99.9% token reduction
+• Code Mode adoption is growing — Cloudflare pioneered it, Bifrost adopted it, but most vendors still use traditional tool definitions despite the 99.9% token reduction